ryanmitchener/web-build/README.md

 #### Assumptions
 - All target directories live directly inside of `[srcDir]`
-- Every project must have at least one target directory
-- Globs are relative paths beginning after a target directory.
+- Globs are relative paths.
+For applications without targets, globs are relative to the `srcDir`.
+For applications with targets, globs are relative to a target directory.
 For example, if you had a target "*test*" and a glob "*/innerFolder*", the glob would look in "*[srcDir]/test/innerFolder*".
 - Every task is completely isolated from the others and can (and will) run concurrently
 - Path separators in `web-build.json` are UNIX separators "/"